MeetKai/functionary/functionary/train/packing_monkey_patch/README.md

 # Packing Inputs Without Cross-Contamination Attention

-To speed up training, we have implemented packing without **cross-contamination attention** by monkey-patching ``MistralForCausalLM`` and ``LlamaForCausalLM``.
+To speed up training, we have implemented packing without **cross-contamination attention** by monkey-patching ``MistralForCausalLM``, ``LlamaForCausalLM`` and ``MixtralForCausalLM``.
 The idea of packing is to merge/pack short inputs into a single input so the number of training data points would be reduced.

 Concretely, when we pack inputs, the attention should be only within individual sequences.
 For example, assume that we are packing 2 inputs: packed input = [input 1] [input 2].
 Tokens from **input 1** only attend to tokens from **input 1** and tokens from **input 2** only attend to tokens from **input 2**